 QUO VADITIS

-Agriculture, Forestry and Society under Global Change?
+Agriculture, Forestry and Landscape?

 Velké Karlovice (Czech Republic), Valachy Resort www.valachy.cz